 With that disclaimer out of the way, let’s jump in on whether you need body armor or not.

 When it comes to purchasing body armor from a preparedness standpoint, there are several factors that you need to consider.

 The first is a cost vs need ratio.
 Body armor can get pretty expensive.
 Plate armor can be several hundred dollars without the carrier, and soft body armor can be even more.
 When you also stop and realize that the vast majority of emergencies won’t require body armor, then it stands to reason that other preps are much more likely to be needed and should take a priority.
 You won’t need body armor for a house fire, a tornado or earthquake, etc. In reality, body armor probably won’t be needed except in a time of a WROL (Without Rule of Law) type event.
 And the likelihood of that is slim.

 Now that is not to say that you should not have body armor if you feel like that should be a part of your preps.
 What I’m saying (as I always do) is to prepare for the most likely events first.
-Don’t spend several hundred dollar on armor when you do not have enough food, water, medical supplies, etc already gathered and ready to go.
+Don’t spend several hundred dollars on armor when you do not have enough food, water, medical supplies, etc already gathered and ready to go.

 Next, are you purchasing armor for a potential WROL or long-term grid down scenario?
 If so, keep in mind that by wearing body armor (other than the very thin, concealable ones) you could end up attracting more attention than you want.
 I talk about giving away “clues/indicators” in my article on Opsec.
 By wearing visible body armor, you are telling other people that you have supplies.

 Let’s face it, anyone wearing body armor in a serious SHTF event is going to have a lot more gear and supplies than just the armor.
 And the bad guys know this.
 They would quickly realize that you have other things that they want and need.